-The fact that the dog drools extensively can also be the animal’s reaction to a great fear and anxiety.
+The fact that the dog drools extensively can also be the animal’s reaction to great fear and anxiety.
 Sometimes, it can drool to such an extent that the dog gets all wet and the floor becomes slippery.

 This symptom is connected to the fear reaction of the animal.
 The dog has an open snout, the tongue sticking out, breathing quickly as well as loudly and, sometimes, can even choke.
-Remaining in such state for a long period of time can lead to complete exhaustion.
+Remaining in such a state for a long period of time can lead to complete exhaustion.

 When the dog is by itself, it does not eat or drink.
 As soon as the owner comes back home, it starts to gobble everything, which frequently results in vomiting.

 The dog can harm itself while trying to escape a flat or a crate.
-It is not irregular to develop a compulsive behaviour such as when the stressed dog starts to lick its paws, sometimes for many hours.
+It is not irregular to develop a compulsive behavior such as when the stressed dog starts to lick its paws, sometimes for many hours.
 Infected wounds might appear on these spots that go deep into the muscles or even bones.
 These wounds are hard to heal as the dog licks them over and over again when it experiences stress.

 The dog goes through immense anxiety due to the prospect of the owner leaving again, so it fears losing visual contact with them even for a brief moment.
 It nervously follows the owner all around the flat, checking whether he/she is about to go somewhere.
 The dog cannot relax and calm down, which exhausts it.

-As soon as the dog spots the first signs of the owner leaving, it starts to shiver, salivate, breathe fast, refuse to go to its designated place and will not even eat anything.
+As soon as the dog spots the first signs of the owner leaving, it starts to shiver, salivate, breathe fast, refuse to go to its designated place, and will not even eat anything.
 Some dogs become aggressive when the owner is leaving and do not let him/her leave from the door or gate.

 A scared dog sometimes tries to hide itself to avoid an activity, such as a morning walk, that is often followed by the owner’s departure.
 Some dogs try to hide under a parked car or a place hard to access.
 Some just do not allow their owner to catch them when they have to let them out before leaving.